What is the truth about the perfect family that you need to know? Are you ready for the truth?

-I know what it was like to try and live up to a standard of perfection in a family.
+I know what it was like to live up to a standard of perfection in a family.
 We would get dressed and go to church every Sunday as a kid.
-We looked great, my mom and sister wore Sunday dresses, my dad and I wore our best suit.
+We looked great.
+My mom and sister wore Sunday dresses, my dad and I wore our best suit.

 We learned to be still in church, memorize scripture verses, and follow the rules without exception.
 My dad was the pastor and demanded perfection in all things.
 This unrealistic expectation damaged our early relationship.

 As I approached my teen years, my Dad made every effort to repair our relationship.